-The Atari XE Game System is an excellent machine, but its standard equipment unfortunately does not include a control yoke, rudder pedals, and a throttle lever.
-Keyboard keys therefore are used as aircraft controls.
+The Atari machines are excellent computers, but their standard equipment unfortunately does not include a control yoke, rudder sedals, and a throttle lever.
+Keyboard keys therefore are used as aircraft compaie.
 At first, this may seem like a poor way to control the aircraft - one that could not possibly give you the feel of the real controls.
 When properly arranged, however, keys give excellent controllability.
 The simulator also accepts joysticks which add to control realism.